 However, to get any appreciable health and skin benefit of lycopene you need to eat at least 100 grams (3.5 ounces) of tomato paste a day.
 An easier way may be to use a lycopene in the form of a supplement such as found in our Omega 3 range.

-In fact our Premium and Ultra Omega 3 supplements synergistically combine the benefits of Omega 3, lycopene and Astaxanthin.
+In fact our Plus and Premium Omega 3 supplements synergistically combine the benefits of Omega 3, lycopene and Astaxanthin.

 Drink plenty of green tea daily for internal sun protection.
 Green tea is known to contain a category of antioxidants called polyphenols (especially epigallocatechin-3-gallate - EGCG - ) which boost the ability of skin to protect itself from the sun.
 If the idea of drinking warm green tea on a hot day is unappetizing, go for cool glass of iced green tea!

 Keep in mind that ALL teas are rich sources of various skin-protecting antioxidants.
 So consider rooibos, tulsi tea, mint, chamomile, and others.
 The more variety, the greater the diversity of antioxidants.

 Other excellent sources of polyphenols are apples, pears, grapes, berries and parsley.
 Parsley is also a concentrated source of vitamin A which nourishes and protects your skin.
 Together with the antioxidant effect of the polyphenols, it naturally helps prevent skin damage and excessive burning from sun exposure.

 Decadent dark cacao rich (70% +) organic chocolate is an excellent source of bone-healthy polyphenols, even though it is acidifying.
 Studies confirm that it not only protects your skin from the sun, it also beautifies it.